stagedml/pylightnix/docs/Reference.md

 definintion of Stages and should determine the realization process.

 `Config` should match the requirements of `assert_valid_config`.
-Typically, it's `__dict__` should contain either simple Python types (strings, string aliases including [DRefs](#pylightnix.types.DRef), bools, ints, floats), lists or dicts.
-In particular, no tuples, no `np.float32` and no functions are allowed.
+Typically, it's `__dict__` should contain JSON-serializable types only: strings, string aliases such as [DRefs](#pylightnix.types.DRef), bools, ints, floats, lists or other dicts.
+No bytes, `numpy.float32` or lambdas are allowed.
+Tuples are also forbidden because they are not preserved (decoded into lists).

-Config is the equivalent of program source in the typical compiler's pipeline.

-Use [mkconfig](#pylightnix.core.mkconfig) to create new Config objects.
+Use [mkconfig](#pylightnix.core.mkconfig) to create Configs from dicts.

 <a name="pylightnix.types.Config.__init__"></a>
 ### `Config.__init__()`